kfitzgera/differential-equations/README.md

 - Machine learning applications in differential equations
 - Extension of circadian model to include additional hormones
 - Analysis of jet lag and shift work effects on the system
+- Advanced applications of Jacobian analysis in quantum systems

 ## Contact
 Feel free to reach out for collaborations or questions about the implementations.